Tool Marks: Fundamentals, Striations and Impressions

 The AFTE Theory of Identification (1992, revised 2011) defines the evidentiary conclusions available to the examiner as: identification (sufficient agreement), elimination (sufficient disagreement), and inconclusive (insufficient quality or quantity of marks for a conclusion).
 The theory does not provide a numerical threshold for "sufficient" agreement, a point central to the PCAST 2016 critique.

 The 2016 Report of the President's Council of Advisors on Science and Technology (PCAST), titled "Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods," reviewed tool-mark identification as one of six feature-comparison disciplines.
-The report's finding on tool marks was more critical than its finding on latent fingerprints: PCAST concluded that tool-mark identification had only one study (the 2014 Bajic and colleagues NIST study) that even attempted a properly-designed black-box validation (where examiners were given unknown pairs and asked to match or exclude without feedback), and that this single study had methodological limitations that prevented drawing firm conclusions about the false-positive rate in real casework.
+The report's finding on tool marks was more critical than its finding on latent fingerprints: PCAST concluded that tool-mark identification had only one study (the 2014 Baldwin and colleagues Ames Laboratory study) that attempted a properly designed black-box validation, and that this single study had methodological limitations that prevented drawing firm conclusions about the false-positive rate in real casework.

 PCAST identified two foundational questions that any forensic feature-comparison discipline must answer: first, is the method foundationally valid (has it been shown through properly-designed studies to be capable of accurately matching questioned to known specimens), and second, has it been demonstrated to be applied at a reliable error rate in practice?
 For tool marks, PCAST found the scientific evidence for foundational validity was limited and the evidence for a demonstrated error rate essentially absent.

 The response from the forensic community was divided.
 AFTE issued a formal statement disagreeing with PCAST's framing and pointing to the accumulated casework record as evidence of validity.
 The US Department of Justice declined to adopt PCAST's recommendation to require error-rate evidence before admitting testimony.
-Several state and federal courts, including the US District Court for the Northern District of Ohio in United States v.
+Several state and federal courts, including the Superior Court of the District of Columbia in United States v.
 Tibbs (2019), cited PCAST in limiting or qualifying tool-mark testimony, though outright exclusion remained rare.

 In 2024, the Organization of Scientific Area Committees (OSAC) for Forensic Science at NIST published updated guidelines for tool-mark comparison, incorporating requirements for inter-examiner agreement studies and range-of-error statements in reports.
 The Canadian Association of Forensic Sciences has adopted similar guidance for RCMP laboratories.
 The UK Forensic Science Regulator's Codes of Practice (version 7, 2023) require that any pattern-matching discipline demonstrate validation evidence consistent with the Codes' scientific validity requirements before evidence from that discipline is submitted to a UK court.